conda/conda-build/docs/source/resources/package-spec.rst

    * - build_number
      - integer
      - A non-negative integer representing the build number of the package.

        Unlike the build string, the ``build_number`` is inspected by conda.

-Conda uses |br| it to sort packages that have otherwise identical names and versions |br| to determine the latest one.
+       Conda uses it to sort packages that have otherwise identical names and versions to determine the latest one.

-       This is important because new builds that |br| contain bug fixes for the way a package is built may be added to a repository.
+       This is important because new builds that contain bug fixes for the way a package is built may be added to a repository.

    * - depends
      - list of strings